Monday, June 23, 2025 • Welcome to the 100% Nonsense-Free Zone! • Log in

 • XG literally means 10G, referring to the 10Gbps uplink ports.

-• S (in the U7 Pro XGS) is for dedicated spectral scanning radio which helps improve coverage and performance in crowded environments.
+• S (in the U7 Pro XGS) is for a dedicated spectral scanning radio that helps improve coverage and performance in crowded environments.

-That said, the two new APs are largely the same, with the Pro XGS being more capable due to an additional radio and a slightly higher tier with more spatial streams.
-The table below shows their hardware specs in comparison to the previous U7 Pro and U7 Pro Max.
+That said, the two new APs are essentially the same, with the Pro XGS being more capable due to an additional radio and a slightly higher tier with more spatial streams.
+The table below compares their hardware specifications to those of the previous U7 Pro and U7 Pro Max.

 Hardware specifications: U7 Pro XGS vs. U7 Pro Max vs. U7 Pro XG vs. U7 Pro